 - Select ‘Get’ or the download link in the top right corner of the app’s landing page

 That’s it!
 Now you’ve downloaded the native Facebook Messenger app for Mac.
 There are a few good reasons to use the desktop app.
 First, it’s native to your Mac, and has a really handy dark mode.
 Second, it’s a better experience for group calls!
+We’ve laid out more reasons why you should download Messenger for Mac, so please give it a read.

 There are a lot of great reasons to use Facebook or Messenger video chats for group calls: